Topics for master theses

 How do natural disasters affect local business activity?
 Evidence from Indonesia

 Besides having adverse humanitarian effects, natural disasters may have a large detrimental impact on local business activity in the affected region.
 On the other hand, unaffected yet nearby regions may experience a surge in business activity, as these regions compensate for the neighboring downturn.
 The aim of this master thesis is to quantify these and potentially other effects using Indonesian data on various types of natural disasters and on manufacturing, thereby shedding light on the economic effects of natural disasters across space.
 The thesis requires some training in econometrics and motivation to do a considerable amount of data work.
-Regarding business activity, data comes from the Indonesian manufacturing plant census and can be provided by the supervisor; regarding natural disasters, data comes from https://www.desinventar.net/.
-Please note that a thesis on this topic cannot be written in Spring 2023 due to parental leave of the supervisor.
+Regarding business activity, data comes from the Indonesian manufacturing plant census and can be provided by the supervisor; regarding natural disasters, data come from https://www.desinventar.net/.

 Key references